ExcellentWish/fur-pet-store/README.md

 #### **User Account**
 This app enables authenticated users to save their information so that when they are logged in the order form is pre-filled, creating an improved user experience.
 The `UserProfile` model has a one-to-one field that is linked to the Django AllAuth user account, upon logging in the model method `create_or_update_user_profile` creates the profile if it isn't already present in the model.

+The second model in this app is `UserWishlist`, this model has two foreign keys, one relating to the `UserProfile` and the other is `Product`.
+This model stores the products that the user wants to be saved to their wishlist.
+This information is then displayed in the wishlist view.

 #### **Products App**
 This app controls the products that are displayed in the online shop.
 I have created two models to store the necessary data: `Products` & `Category`.

 `Products` enables individual products to be added to the database in order for them to be purchased via the online shop.
 Only admin users are able to access this functionality and it can be done from the front end using the `add_product` view.
 This model has one FK which relates to the second model in this app, the category.
+This was edited from boutique ado as I can add the `animal_choice` and if a product `has_color` and a `in_stock` option.

-`Category` stores the various category types of the artwork/prints on sale, this allows the user to filter the shop page by the category if they are looking for something specific.
+`Category` stores the various category types of the products on sale, this allows the user to filter the shop page by the category if they are looking for something specific.

 #### **Checkout**